hadamove/poms/README.md

 To target web browsers, Rust code needs to be compiled to [WebAssembly](https://webassembly.org/), a common language supported by browsers.
 For this purpose, we use `wasm32-unknown-unknown` as target and use crate `wasm-bindgen` that generates the needed JavaScript glue.
 Finally, we set up a simple web server that will host our application, which uses `index.html` as an entry point to our WebAssembly bytecode.
 To put in simple steps:

-> Alternatively, you can use `build-web.sh` script to run the following five commands for you.
+> Alternatively, you can use `scripts/build-web.sh` script to run the following five commands for you.

 1. Add wasm compilation target: `rustup target add wasm32-unknown-unknown`